Why We Don’t Get the Flu Shot

 When you obtain the flu naturally (actually getting sick from it), you build long-lasting (even lifetime) immunities to that strain and closely related strains.
 That goes for other diseases as well.
 The flu shot only offers temporary immunity.
 And since they try to guess which flu strains will be prevalent the next flu season and only include 3 of them, it’s not guaranteed that it will protect from that years’ actual strains.
 PLUS, the flu virus strains are always changing and mutating – so that’s a lot to keep up with!

 3. I work hard to naturally prevent (and treat) the flu.

 We use Homemade Elderberry Syrup to help prevent the flu.
 It’s also a great treatment (in place of Tamiflu) if you DO happen to come down with the flu.
 Read more here about Elderberry Syrup: A Natural Cold/Flu Remedy, and how to cheaply make it yourself.

 Cod Liver Oil is another immune system booster.
 Also, I firmly believe that eating mostly Real Food helps a TON.
 We have been sick so much less since doing so.
 Things like coconut oil and homemade chicken broth are other great things to add into your diet.

 In my mind, it makes sense that if your body isn’t having to deal with chemicals, pesticides, and fake food and instead is getting nourished by what it’s receiving, then it can do a better job fighting off diseases and sicknesses.
-No source for that statement, by the way.
-Only my common sense!
+No official source for that statement, by the way.
+Only common sense!